Guide To Quality Marathon Training Plan

 There is often a lot of anxiety surrounding the length of a long run, but you should always focus on your progression.
 Marathon training is a process and building endurance and stamina will take time.
 It’s important to remember to start slow and early and to give yourself time to gradually increase the length of your long run as you approach race day.

 The short answer is no. You should try and keep your long run pacing at 45–60 seconds slower than your target mile pace.
-However, don’t be afraid to incorporate some speed work into your long run training.
-It’s best to start out slow and run your long runs as a negative split with the second half faster than the first.
+However, don’t be afraid to incorporate some speed work into your long-run training.
+It’s best to start slow and run your long runs as a negative split with the second half faster than the first.
 This way you will be able to practice sustainable pacing.

 Should you run a full marathon in training?